github/erblint-github/docs/rules/accessibility/no-title-attribute-counter.md

 </svg>
 ```

-Alternatively, if you do not care to have the mouse hover tooltip you could provide an `aria-label` to the SVG instead of a `title` element.
+Alternatively, if you do not care to have the native browser tooltip that is only accessible by mouse, you can use `aria-label` to label the SVG instead of `title`.

 If you are dealing with complex, interactive SVGs, please consult your accessibility team.